-Wayne Seabrook B.Eng (Chem - 1 st Hons) Role Non-Executive Chairman Experience Wayne has more than 30 years of resources sector and corporate finance experience.
+Wayne Seabrook B.Eng (Chem - 1st Hons)

+Role Non-Executive Chairman

+Experience Wayne has more than 30 years of resources sector and corporate finance experience.
 He has broad project development experience from previous roles with Alcoa, Macraes Mining, Minproc Engineers, & Barclay-Mowlem.
 Wayne has also held senior corporate finance roles with Macquarie Bank, Challenger and Wilson HTM.
 He has managed transactions for many coal companies including; Felix Resources, Whitehaven Coal, Excel Coal, Cleveland-Cliffs, and AMCI.
 Wayne was a founding director of ASX-listed Apollo Gas Ltd and ASX-listed Titan Energy Services Ltd. He is a director of XLX Pty Ltd and Ironstone Capital Partners Pty Ltd. As Non-Executive Chairman Wayne is responsible for leadership of the Board, for efficient organisation and conduct of the Board's function and the briefing of all Directors in relation to issues arising at Board meetings.
 As Chairperson, Wayne is also responsible for arranging Board performance evaluation.
 Wayne holds a Bachelor of Engineering (Chemistry - 1st Hons) from the University of Canterbury, New Zealand and a Graduate Diploma from FINSIA.
 He is a fellow of FINSIA and a member of AUSIMM.

-Special Member of Occupational Health, Safety & Environment Committee and Audit Responsibilities Committee Interest in Shares and Options (direct and indirect) Ordinary Shares - 8,517,148 (including 5,483,590 shares held by Ironstone Capital Partners Pty Ltd, a company in which Wayne Seabrook is a director and shareholder) Former Apollo Gas Ltd - Non-Executive Director appointed 15 September 2009, ceased 23 directorships held December 2010 in previous three years Titan Energy Services Ltd - Non-Executive Director appointed 28 March 2011, ceased 18 October 2012
+Special Member of Occupational Health, Safety & Environment Committee and Audit

+Responsibilities Committee

+Interest in Shares Ordinary Shares - 5,285,853

+and Options (direct

+and indirect)

+Former Titan Energy Services Ltd - Non-Executive Director appointed 28 March 2011,

+directorships held ceased 18 October 2012

+in previous three

+years

+D 4

 Graeme Booth B.Com, CA

 Role Managing Director

 Experience Graeme has more than 20 years of finance, commercial and resource sector experience obtained in Australia, USA, Hong Kong, UK and South Africa.
 Graeme has held senior investment banking positions within ABN Amro Bank and RBS.
 Appointed as Managing Director at these institutions Graeme headed the Strategic Equity Solutions team which originated bespoke equity linked financing transactions with corporates in Asia.
 Prior to joining Malabar, Graeme was Group CFO for a US based coal producer and developer of coal export terminals.
 As Managing Director, Graeme is also responsible for shareholder communication.
 Graeme holds a Bachelor of Commerce (Cum Laude) and a Postgraduate Diploma in Accounting from the University of Natal and is a Chartered Accountant, having completed his articles at Deloitte.

 Special Nil

 Responsibilities

 Interest in Shares Ordinary Shares - 50,000

-and Options (direct Options - options over 500,000 shares
+and Options (direct Options - 1,250,000 options over Ordinary Shares

 and indirect)

 Former Nil

 directorships held

 in previous three

 years